This is where we create the main part of the response - the response body.

 Simply place static JSON payload into the response payload text area:

 Note that in this case the content type should most likely be defined as

 Static Non-JSON Payload

-A dynamic JSON payload can be created by either assigning scripted values to a JSON response payload:
+A scripted JSON payload can be created by assigning scripted values to a JSON response payload: